katafrakt/hanami-shrine/README.md

 This gem aims at providing support for [Shrine](https://github.com/janko-m/shrine) uploader in Lotus applications.
 It also tries to be as simple as possible, without polluting the world around.

-For now it's not released to RubyGems so please, use the git version.
-I promise to release as soon as I think it makes any sense :wink:

 [![Build Status](https://travis-ci.org/katafrakt/lotus-shrine.svg)](https://travis-ci.org/katafrakt/lotus-shrine)

 ## Installation